whatyouhide/whatyouhide.github.io/_posts/2020-11-14-rpc-over-rabbitmq-with-elixir.md

 With these constraints, we designed this supervision tree:

 {% include post_img.html alt="Sketch of the supervision tree" name="sketch-supervision-tree.png" %}

+It's pretty deep and nested, but a lot of it is dancing to use the right supervision strategies.
+We have a main supervisor for the whole caller architecture.
+Then, we have a pool supervisor that supervises the connections and channels.
+That supervisor's children are supervisors that each look over one AMQP connection and one "channel supervisor".
+The channel supervisor supervises AMQP channels.
+That was hard to type, but hopefully it makes sense?

+I won't go into detail here, but the point of this design is that if anything in that supervisor fails, the failures bubble up and cascade correctly.
+If there's really nothing more fun that you could do (I hardly believe that), play "kill the process" in your head and see what happens when you kill any process above.
+It's fun, if this sort of stuff is fun for you (which is a tautology).

+The registry shown in the diagram is an Elixir `Registry` that all AMQP channels register themselves to.
+This allows us to access AMQP channels fast, without going through a single pool process.
+I talked more about Registry-based process pools in Elixir in [another blog post][process-pools-with-registry-post].

 All the code in there is build on top of the [AMQP][amqp-library] Elixir library.